F.A.Q. Regarding The Term "Fiduciary"

 California law does not define fiduciary even though it obligates Registered Investment Advisers to act as fiduciaries.
 Employing an Investment Adviser registered in California does, however, provide a client or prospective client with the most important tool in any planner / client relationship...
 "INFORMATION"!

-Most importantly, it requires the adviser to make significant disclosures others such as insurance agents and stockbrokers are not required to make.
+Most importantly, it requires the adviser to make significant disclosures that others such as insurance agents and stockbrokers are not required to make.
 It restricts the planner in the way in which he may advertise his/her practice by prohibiting certain forms of advertising often used by salesmen to promote their products and services such as "client testimonials", where happy clients sing the praises of their wonderful planner.
 Additionally, CA law also requires a planner to maintain a written code of ethics and act as a fiduciary when acting in the capacity of an investment adviser, AND to fully disclose when he/she is NOT acting as a fiduciary.
 Many of the problems experienced in the recent past with large wirehouse brokers were, for example, that they would bait customers with promises of fiduciary financial planning, then "implement" the investment portion of the plan as "non-fiduciary" brokers while charging approximately the same fees a fiduciary adviser did, basically abusing an SEC exemption for certain fee accounts deemed not to be advisory accounts.
 Ongoing abuses caused the Financial Planning Association (FPA), in a very bold move for which they should be forever remembered, to sue the Securities Exchange Commission.
 Quite unexpectedly, the courts found in favor of the FPA and the SEC rule was subsequently lapsed and no longer exists.
-Registered Investment Advisers at the State level are also subject to regulatory examination by the CA Dept. of Corporations, whereas insurance agents, for example, are not subject to any kind of examination or audit unless consumer complaints are received and acted upon.
+Registered Investment Advisers at the State level are also subject to regulatory examination by the CA Dept. of Business Oversight. whereas insurance agents, for example, are not subject to any kind of examination or audit unless consumer complaints are received and acted upon.

 When is Taylor & Associates acting a Fiduciary?